 "63% of workers in the United States are aware of harassment to their colleagues in their work environment."
 Workplace Bullying Institute

-The objective of the aggressor is to annoy and to destroy the victim by causing a psychological breakdown.
+The objective of the aggressor is to annoy or even 'destroy' the victim by causing a psychological breakdown.

 Consequences of bullying in the workplace

-How can we know if someone is suffering mobbing in our company?
+How to spot someone suffering from bullying or harassment in our company?

-First of all because normally the aggressor limits the victim to expressing their opinion, limits the possibilities to manifest themselves, interrupts the victim constantly, shouts or screams at them, criticizes their work or their private life.
+The aggressor often limits the victim from expressing himself, interrupts the victim constantly, and criticizes their work or their private life.

 What can be done?

 Some actions we could do if we witness a situation of mobbing or harassment at work are: